You can thin water-based polyurethane with water or denature alcohol, and oil-based polyurethane with turpentine, mineral spirits, or paint thinner.

-To dilute water-based polyurethane, use.
+To dilute water-based polyurethane, use water.
 To dilute oil-based polyurethane, use mineral spirits or turpentine.

-Add the paint thinner in a ratio of 1:4 (one part paint thinner and four parts polyurethane).
+Add the paint thinner in a 4:1 ratio (1 part paint thinner and 4 parts polyurethane).
 You can also use a measuring cup; add 1/2 cup of paint thinner to 1 gallon of polyurethane.

 Use can use more or less paint thinner based on the chosen application method.
-To spray the polyurethane, the sealant should be as thin as possible.
+To spray the polyurethane, the sealer must be as thin as possible.
 To apply it with a paintbrush, you don’t have to dilute it as much.

 Don’t stir too fast or too hard, as that can cause bubbles in the coating.
 Instead, stir in a figure 8 motion, like you are trying to write “8” inside the mixture with the turning stick.

-Once the sealant has an even flow and there’s no separation in the paint particles inside the glass jar, stop stirring.
+Once the sealer has an even flow and there’s no separation in the paint particles inside the glass jar, stop stirring.

-You can use lacquer thinner to thin oil-based polyurethane only.
-This is because lacquer thinner contains oily deposits, and it is used to thin lacquer, which is an oil-based sealant too.
-If you thin water-based polyurethane with lacquer thinner, you risk ruining the flow and clarity of the finish.
+You can use lacquer thinner to thin oil-based polyurethane only as it contains oily deposits and is used to thin lacquer, which is an oil-based sealer too.

 Related Read: Can You Tint Polyurethane Paint?

-You must thin polyurethane before spraying it because the sealant is too thick to fit the sprayer’s nozzle.
-Thinning polyurethane for spraying also helps to archive a super smooth finish.
-When the sealant is thinned, it becomes lighter and can be sprayed evenly with no problems.
+Thinning polyurethane for spraying helps to achieve a super smooth finish.
+When the sealer is thinned, it becomes lighter and can be sprayed evenly with no problems.

-You should dilute polyurethane if its coating is too thick or if you are using a sprayer.
+You should thin polyurethane if its coating is too thick or if you are using a sprayer.
 If the coating is too thick, it will take longer to dry, also a thick flow can clog a sprayer.
-So, it’s best to thin it.